Empowerment Self-Defense

 - Language: English

-Empowerment Self-Defense: Theory, Research and Practice explores the theory, research, and practice of empowerment self-defense as a sexual assault prevention approach.
-This book b… Read more
+Empowerment Self-Defense: Theory, Research, and Practice brings together scholarship on the theory, research, and practice of empowerment self-defense (ESD).
+ESD is an eviden… Read more

 academics, scholars, and researchers exploring sexual assault risk reduction efforts, as well as practitioners engaged in sexual assault prevention work undergraduate students, graduate students, and practitioners in the field